Sandi Jackson: Personal life

 Born in Kittery, Maine, Jackson grew up in Akron, Ohio.
 She is an alumna of Buchtel High School in Akron.
 Her mother, Sarah Stevens, who is from Atlanta, Georgia, worked three jobs cleaning homes to raise Jackson and two other children.
 Later Jackson helped her mother clean homes to pay her way through Bowling Green State University, where she earned her bachelor's degree in 1985.
 Jackson's father, Robert Stevens, was from Akron.

-Jackson met her future husband while still a law student at Georgetown University Law Center and he convinced her to transfer to be with him at the University of Illinois College of Law, where she earned her Juris Doctor in 1992.
+Jackson met her future husband while still a law student at Georgetown University Law Center.
+He convinced her to transfer to be with him at the University of Illinois College of Law, where she earned her Juris Doctor in 1992.
 The couple married on June 1, 1991.
 The Jackson family keeps two homes.
 They own one in the South Shore community area, which is within both the Illinois's 2nd congressional district that Congressman Jackson represented in the United States House of Representatives and within the seventh ward that Sandi Jackson represents on the Chicago City Council.
 The South Shore home serves as an election base.
 This home was the featured renovation on an HGTV Hidden Potential episode, first aired on March 24, 2009.
 They also own a home in Dupont Circle in Washington, D.C., which served as the family home and base for his service in Congress prior to her election.
 Prior to being elected, Jackson resided four days a week in Chicago and three days a week in Washington D.C.